tprasadtp/protonvpn-docker/README.md

 >
 > - It is **essential** to expose/publish port(s) _on protonwire container_, instead of application container.
 > - **SHOULD NOT** run the container as privileged.
 Adding capability `CAP_NET_ADMIN` **AND** defined `sysctls` should be sufficient.
+> - Value for `PROTONVPN_SERVER` must be enclosed within quotes as server name can contain '#'

 ## Podman